eduflornet/cka-study-guide/src/exercises/cka-kodekloud/15-Practice-Test/02-Lightning_lab_1.md

 – Richard Bach

+If you can't explain it simply you don't understand it well enough.

+– Albert Einstein

+ I am experienced enough to do this.
+I am knowledgeable enough to do this.
+I am prepared enough to do this.
+I am mature enough to do this.
+I am brave enough to do this.

+– Alexandria Ocasio-Cortez

 1. Upgrade the current version of kubernetes from 1.32.0 to 1.33.0 exactly using the kubeadm utility.
 Make sure that the upgrade is carried out one node at a time starting with the controlplane node.
 To minimize downtime, the deployment gold-nginx should be rescheduled on an alternate node before upgrading each node.